TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/characters.rst

 .. note::

-   All items are considered to be ``Mundane (+1)`` unless otherwise noted.
+   All items are considered to be ``Mundane`` unless otherwise noted.
 Each might have bonuses or mechanics for specific situations, which are added on top of the regular bonus.

 .. csv-table:: Armor / Wearables
  :widths: 90, 10